ursaturnine/Intersection-Linked-List/README.md

 # Intersection-Linked-List
-Given the heads of two singly linked-lists `head_a` and `head_b`, return the value of the node at which the two lists intersect.
+Given the heads of two singly linked-lists `head_a` and `head_b`, return the node at which the two lists intersect.
 If the two linked lists do not intersect, the function should return `None`.

 For example, the following two linked lists begin to intersect at 5.